jve0902/Avonehr/README.md

 1. `cd server`
 2. `yarn install`
 3. `cp env.example .env`
-4. edit .env and fill in database credentials
+4. Edit .env and fill in database credentials
 5. Make sure your database is running on your machine
 6. `yarn dev` for development or `yarn start` for production